irgiob/unimelb-programming-projects/README.md

 # unimelb-programming-projects
-A compilation of all the programming assignments and tasks I did across my Computer Science degree at the University of Melbourne
+A compilation of all the programming assignments and tasks I did across my Software Engineering degree at the University of Melbourne

 ### Subjects Included
 - COMP10001 (Foundations of Computing)